What Does A Exponential Graph Look Like

 1. Vertical Shifts

 Adding a constant k to the function, f(x) = a * b^x + k, shifts the graph vertically.
-If k is positive, the graph shifts upward by k units.
+In real terms, if k is positive, the graph shifts upward by k units.
 If k is negative, the graph shifts downward by k units.
 The horizontal asymptote also shifts to y = k.

 2. Horizontal Shifts

 Replacing x with (x - h) in the function, f(x) = a * b^(x-h), shifts the graph horizontally.
-If h is positive, the graph shifts to the right by h units.
-If h is negative, the graph shifts to the left by h units.
+Still, if h is positive, the graph shifts to the right by h units.
+If h is negative, the graph shifts to the left by h units Easy to understand, harder to ignore..

 3. Vertical Stretches and Compressions

 Multiplying the function by a constant c, f(x) = c * a * b^x, stretches or compresses the graph vertically.
+If 0 < c < 1, the graph is compressed vertically.
 If c > 1, the graph is stretched vertically.
-If 0 < c < 1, the graph is compressed vertically.
 This also affects the y-intercept, which becomes (0, ca).

 4. Reflections